 These two trails are great for learning to corner, riding berms and getting ready for a trail such as Half Nelson.
 The faster you ride, the harder they get!
 There are two access points, one is along Mashiter Trail from the Garibaldi Highlands, parking is available at Garibaldi Highlands Elementary School or park at Alice Lake Provincial Park at the Stump Lake parking lot and ride up the Alice Lake Access FSR road between Garibaldi Highlands and Alice Lake Provincial Park.

 Wonderland Trail - Intermediate

 Wonderland is a singletrack trail that has a mellow grade.
 Best ridden north to south, it starts off the road into Alice Lake Provincial Park and pops out just north of Depot Road near the MTN Fun Basecamp.
 It is recommended to shuttle the trail for smaller kids and only ride it in the downhill direction beginning at Alice Lake.
 Older kids can ride the trail as an out and back starting in either direction.
 On a run bike?
-No worries, Wonderland is perfect for the little groms.
-If you want to add some extra, try starting out on White Rabbit which begins north of Wonderland.
+No worries, Wonderland is perfect for little groms.
+If you want to add some extra distance, try starting out on White Rabbit which begins north of Wonderland.
 White Rabbit is a notch more difficult than Wonderland.

 Happy high fives on Wonderland Trail | Photo: christieimages.com

 Probably one of the most famous trails in Squamish, Half Nelson is a machine built bike park style trail of berms, rollers and jumps.
 It’s a bit of a pedal up to the top, but absolutely worth it.
 This is an intermediate trail, so every feature is rollable, which is to say your wheels don’t have to leave the ground.
 Once your little ones are ready to ride here, we guarantee they will want to lap it all day.
 Access is up the Garibaldi Park Road where you can park at the exit of the trail.